 As mentioned above, when it comes to designing your website, it is important to consider users who rely on their keyboard for navigation.
-This mean you need to make sure that all of the interactive elements on your site are ordered in an intuitive way.
+This means you need to make sure that all of the interactive elements on your site are ordered in an intuitive way.
 From left to right, top to bottom, they should follow the visual flow of the page; test your site using just your keyboard to see for yourself.
-Also, remember when you’re deciding on your sitemap and navigation to keep it as concise as possible.
+Also, remember when you’re deciding on your sitemap and navigation during the planning stage, keep it as concise as possible.

 Make Contact Forms Accessible

 Although it looks simple and chic, placeholder text within fields of a contact form does not provide accessibility.
 Not only is it usually grey, but these labels also commonly disappear once you start typing.
 For people who use screen readers, this text will be missed and therefore cause confusion.
 You never want your user to feel confused or lost so always remember to label each field clearly, preferably adjacent to the particular field.

 Website Design for Accessibility by Logic Design